blenderskool/untab/README.md

   </p>
 </div>

 Most of us have dozens of open tabs, and it quickly becomes cumbersome to manage them efficiently.
-UnTab is a browser extension that gives you superpowers by making it possible to search through open tabs and perform common actions with just a few strokes.
+UnTab is a browser extension that gives you superpowers by making it possible to search through open tabs and perform common actions with just a few keystrokes.
 This in turn boosts productivity and makes you look like a hero!

 Currently, UnTab is being built as a browser extension for Chrome and Chromium based browsers.
 All features work on Firefox too except for favicons which would be solved in the coming days.